jxtngx/lightning-lab/README.md

 </div>

 ## Overview
-The project on the `main` branch is a basic, static Dash app - shown below.
-The branch `alt-app/basic-dash` shows the same app sans CI/CD and docs assets.
+The project on the `main` branch is a Dash app with a single callback.

-Extensions of the basic version will be created on separate branches, with the prefix `alt-app/` followed by a short description of the app's learning point e.g. `alt-app/predict-from-checkpoint`, `alt-app/single-dash-callback`, `alt-app/multiple-dash-callbacks`, or `alt-app/scheduled-predictions` etc.
+Additional apps are on separate branches with the prefix `alt-app/` followed by a short description of the app's learning point e.g. `alt-app/predict-from-checkpoint`, `alt-app/multiple-dash-callbacks`, or `alt-app/scheduled-predictions` etc.

+App UI preview:

 ![](assets/sample_app.png)